Parachutist badge: Italy

 Military personnel qualified and a civilian parachutist can be allowed to use the relative insignia on the uniform, called the Jump Qualified Parachutist badge (Paracadutista Abilitato al Lancio).
 The Qualified Parachutist badge is awarded by the Italian Army and is similar to the Military Parachutist one, but without the star.

 The Netherlands

+School

-The parachute course are done by the "Defensie Para School".
-The Armed Forces of the Netherlands know 9 types of para wings:
+Parachute courses are conducted by the "Defensie Para School".
+The Armed Forces of the Netherlands recognize nine types of parachutist wings: